oasis10702/leetcode/README.md

 - Upload solved problems and make notes
 - Practice and review algorithm

-Please reference to problem sets https://leetcode.com/problemset/all/
+Please reference to problem sets in LeetCcde: https://leetcode.com/problemset/all/